huntse/uncarved/content/articles/loghelper.md

 +++
 title = "Log4j for Scala"
-last_modified = "2011-06-01T10:40:43Z"
+description = "Scala is nice.
+Logging is nice.
+Scala + logging.....?" last_modified = "2011-06-01T10:40:43Z"
 aliases = [ "LogHelper" ]
 +++
-# Log4j for Scala

-## Scala is nice.
-Logging is nice.
-Scala + logging.....?

 I've recently been playing about a bit with [Scala.][5]
 It's a great language in which you can write real programs very easily.
 As an